xblax/flashforge_ad5m_klipper_mod/docs/WIFI.md

 * `iwlist scanning` or `iwctl station wlan0 get-networks`  to view the networks in range (and detected), if your network is missing, wait a bit and perform `iwctl station wlan0 scan`
 * `iwctl station wlan0 connect [SSID]` and enter the preshared key, or `iwctl --passphrase [PSK] station wlan0 connect [SSID]`

+### Alternative

+Edit the the SSID.psk file in `/var/lib/iwd`, see below for an example.

 ## With usb

-The `klipper_mod` dir on a usb drive can be used as an overlay.
+The `klipper_mod` dir on a usb drive [can be used as an overlay](INSTALL.md).
 Everything present on the usb while booting will be copied to the system.
 This can be used to configure wifi.

 Warning: not not forget to remove the installation file or the system will be reinstalled.